Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    :alt: Modal to choose GitLab repository
    :name: Modal to choose GitLab repository

-Once the GitLab repository is registered, it is displayed in the repositories list and is visually identifiable thanks to a GitLab symbol.
+Once the GitLab repository is registered, it is displayed in the repositories list and is visually identifiable thanks to the GitLab icon.

 .. figure:: ../../images/screenshots/gitlab/tile-gitlab.png
    :align: center